zlib-eng/rhombusAI-assessment/README.md

 Redis serves as the Celery message broker (db 0), the result backend for live progress state (db 1), and the LLM response cache (db 2).
 All three are access patterns Redis is built for: fast queue operations, high-frequency small reads for polling, and TTL-based key-value caching.
 PostgreSQL and Redis are not competitors here — PostgreSQL holds durable relational records (the Job row survives a restart), Redis holds fast ephemeral state (progress percentages, cached patterns).
 Losing Redis state is acceptable; losing job records is not.

 ### Why the LLM never sees the column selection.
 The LLM's only responsibility is converting a natural-language description into a pattern — it receives the prompt and nothing else.
 Column selection is deterministic, chosen from a dropdown validated against the file's actual schema.
 This decoupling keeps the regex cache effective across different jobs and columns (the same prompt yields the same cached pattern regardless of which column it targets), isolates failure domains (an LLM outage cannot break column selection), and avoids a class of silent errors where the model guesses the wrong column from ambiguous phrasing.
-The assessment's example embeds the column name in the prompt sentence; per the explicit requirement in section 4 ("input fields... to choose the target column(s)"), this implementation uses a dedicated selector — prompts that happen to mention a column still work, since the LLM simply ignores routing language that doesn't describe a pattern.

 ### Why LLM calls are O(1) per job, never O(n) per row.
 Every transformation resolves to exactly one LLM call (or zero, on a cache hit) regardless of whether the file has ten rows or ten million.
 The LLM interprets intent once; Spark applies the result at scale using native, vectorized functions.
 This is the constraint that keeps the design scale-safe — a per-row LLM classification feature, however appealing, would mean a million API calls per job and was deliberately excluded.

 ### Why polling instead of WebSockets.
 WebSockets would deliver progress updates instantly instead of on a 2-second cadence — but require Django Channels, an ASGI server, and stateful per-client connections that complicate horizontal scaling.
 For jobs measured in seconds to minutes, a 2-second staleness window is imperceptible.
-Polling is the simplest correct solution for this latency requirement; the added infrastructure wasn't justified.
+Polling is the simplest correct solution for the latency requirement of the project.

 ### Why Parquet output.
 Spark writes results as compressed, columnar Parquet.
 For the paginated read pattern (write once, read in small pages), Parquet is a dramatically better fit than inserting a million rows into PostgreSQL per job — which would create write load and storage bloat on exactly the wrong tool.
 Django's results endpoint reads the Parquet directory (handling Spark's multi-part-file output transparently via pandas/PyArrow) and serves 100-row pages.